Taophycc/Taophycc/README.md

 * 🌍  I'm based in 🏙️
 * ✉️  You can contact me at [taophyckassim@gmail.com](mailto:taophyckassim@gmail.com)
-* 🚀  I'm currently working on [frontend mentor projects](http:////www.frontendmentor.io/profile/Taophycc)
+* 🚀  I'm currently learning Data Structures and Algorithm  and working on [frontend mentor projects](http:////www.frontendmentor.io/profile/Taophycc)
-* 🧠  I'm learning Javascript/Typescript
+* 🧠  I'm exploring Javascript/Typescript
 * 🤝  I'm open to collaborating on projects, internships, and job opportunities to grow professionally and contribute to innovative teams.
 * ⚡  I'm an applied physics major 😎